Caregiving: Fingernail Care

 - Use nail polish remover to take off any polish.

 - Hold the person's hand steady with one hand while you trim the nails with your other hand.
-Using fingernail clippers, trim the nails straight across.
+Trim the nails straight across.

 - The nail length can vary depending on the person's taste.
 But in general, keep the nails even with—or not much longer than—the tip of the finger.